jancami/edibles/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report describing unexpected or incorrect behavior in astropy.
+about: Create a report describing unexpected or incorrect behavior in EDIBLES.
 ---

 <!-- This comments are hidden when you submit the issue,